Yachuli

 Yachuli is a village in the Indian state of Arunachal Pradesh.
-Lower Subansiri is the name of the district that contains village Yachuli.
+It is the headquarters of Keyi Panyor district.

 Yachuli is located 10 km south of the district headquarters of Ziro.
 It is one of the 60 constituencies of Legislative Assembly of Arunachal Pradesh.
-The current Member of the Legislative Assembly for this constituency (as of August 2016) is Er.
-Taba Tedir.
+The current Member of the Legislative Assembly for this constituency (as of August 2016) is Taba Tedir.